BOB DENNEY'S 24th ANNUAL TRENDS REPORT

 - Intellectual Property.
 Patent applications have increased since the America Invents Act (AIA) passed last year, converting the patent system from a “first to invent” to a “first inventor to file” system.

 - Patent Litigation.
-There has been substantial increase in the formation of non-practicing entities (NPEs), often referred to as “patent trolls,” which buy portfolios of patents and then bring suits against companies that appear to be infringing on them.
+There has been a substantial increase in the formation of non-practicing entities (NPEs), often referred to as “patent trolls,” which buy portfolios of patents and then bring suits against companies that appear to be infringing on them.
 As a result of the AIA, the courts now play the primary role in determining damages.
 Furthermore, the Justice Department has just started examining whether NPEs may be disrupting competition in high-tech markets.

 - Banking.
 The Dodd-Frank Act impacts all banks, whether or not they are large enough to require examination by the Consumer Financial Protection Bureau.
 Most of the laws needed to implement the act have yet to be implemented.